 Dr. Amy Luers is the Executive Director of Future Earth and has over 20 years experience working on sustainability at the intersection of science, technology, and policy.
 This included positions of Director of Climate at Skoll Global Threats Fund (SGTF), Assistant Director for Climate Resilience and Information at the White House Office of Science and Technology Policy (OSTP) and a number of years at Google as the Senior Environment Program Manager.
 She has published in both academic and the popular media on issues related to vulnerability to global environmental change, data, sustainability, climate policy, and science communication.

 Dr. Maxx Dilley directs the Climate Prediction and Adaptation Branch at the World Meteorological Organization.
 Prior to joining WMO he led the Disaster Risk Reduction and Recovery Team and was a policy and partnerships advisor at the United Nations Development Programme.
 He was previously a Research Scientist in the International Research Institute for Climate and Society (IRI) at Columbia University in New York, where he directed the Africa program and co-directed climate impacts research.
 Before that he worked for two years at the World Bank Disaster Management Facility and for seven years at the U.S. Agency for International Development’s Office of U.S. Foreign Disaster Assistance.

-There is no charge to attend the event.
-However, you will need a valid identity document (such as a passport) to enter the building.
+There was no charge to attend the event.
+A valid identity document (such as a passport) was required to enter the building.